An uncut 4-minute video I shot today with my phone camera of a honey bee drowning and me saving its life. There’s more to see here than you’d think.

 Postscript (10 days later): Now that we’re at Newfoundland’s height of summer (I guess), the bees are on the chicken waterer all the time and seem to suck down about a litre of water every two days.
 At any rate, that’s how often I refill the Mason jar.
 A larger bucket-sized chicken waterer would probably work too.

-We’ve put out water for the honey bees living in our backyard, but they seem to prefer dirty water from puddles around the yard.
-They specifically seem to favour the moist dark compost soil in our raised garden beds.
+I’ve put out water for the honey bees living in my backyard, but they seem to prefer dirty water from puddles around the yard.
+They specifically seem to favour the moist dark compost soil in my raised garden beds.

 Does the soil give off some sort of fake pheromone that attracts the bees?
 I didn’t know, so I looked up “water” in my excellent 1947 edition of The ABC and XYZ of Bee Culture (the only edition of the book I could afford) and I learned that the bees bring in more water in the spring during brood-rearing and less water as the honey flow peaks.
 But more to the point, the bees drink from compost piles (and composted soil) because the water there is warmer than water left in a dish.
 The bees are able to absorb warm water faster than cold water.
 So it’s not the stink of the compost that attracts them.
 It’s the warmth.